-Wrong-way crash kills 3; university says 2 were students
+Wrong-way crash kills 3 in Phoenix

 Arizona troopers were working with Colorado and North Carolina authorities to notify relatives, Garcia said.

-It’s not immediately known whether the wrong-way driver was impaired, and that will be determined by toxicology tests conducted by the Maricopa County Medical Examiner’s Office, Garcia said.
+It’s not immediately known whether the wrong-way driver was under the influence of drugs or alcohol, and that will be determined by toxicology tests conducted by the Maricopa County Medical Examiner’s Office, Garcia said.

-Nearly all wrong-way crashes in Arizona involve impairment from alcohol or drugs, Trooper Kameron Lee, another Arizona DPS spokesman.
+In an effort to keep drivers on the right side of the freeway, the Arizona Department of Transportation has installed hundreds of larger and lower “wrong way” and “do not enter” signs on more than 100 freeway ramps.

+The agency plans later this year to install a pilot detection and warning system on Interstate 17 and ramps, agency spokesman Steve Elliott said.

 The Department of Public Safety regards wrong-way driving primarily as a societal problem, Garcia said.